Security Survey Options

 Survey Access

-- Open access: By default, respondents with either the anonymous link or an individual link can take your survey.
+- Available to anyone: By default, respondents with either the anonymous link or an individual link can take your survey.

 - Invitation only: Only respondents sent a personal link or invited over email (with the default individual link) can access the survey.
 No one can enter the survey using the anonymous link or the multiple completes link